ryanaltair/easyjobs/readme.md

 don't fork, it just a concept now. even the concept are WIP but welcome **issue** for discuss.
-NOTICE: everything changes without notice.
+NOTICE: everything changes without notice. it will be only master branch before we do the real works,

 ## tech stack
 - json